DaniFTT/DaniFTT/README.md

 - 💼 &nbsp; Front end Web development intern .
 - 🌱 &nbsp; Enthusiastic about learning new languages and technologies.
 - ✍️ &nbsp; I love drama, suspense and mystery movies, I like to see some animes too.
-- ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.
+- ☕ &nbsp; I believe that a good coffee can always solve my problems.